mhm-ufz/mHM/INSTALL.md

         ./mhm

-*Note: one could automatically link the executably with the `cmake` code inside the Git source directory which is not done for two reasons:*
+*Note: one could automatically link the executable with the `cmake` code inside the Git source directory which is not done for two reasons:*

 - The executable depends on your local system, so it should never be commited and pushed to other users.
     Nothing should be build inside the source directory which we did not do by hand.